Chronic otitis in dogs: Ear - actually a serious problem!

 • Shaking head

-• Scratching of ears
+• Scratching at the ears

-• Redness, swelling or unpleasant odor from the ear
+• Redness, swelling, or unpleasant odor from the ear

-• Pain sensitivity when touching ears
+• Sensitivity to pain when touching the ears

 • Behavioral changes, such as restlessness or depression